lampminds/customization/INSTALLATION.md

 ## Quick Start

-The package now automatically registers resources with your Filament panels.
-No manual registration required!
+The package provides Filament resources that need to be manually registered in your panel provider.

 ## Installation Steps